Code-Sharp/WampSharp-docs/WAMP1/Server RPC hosting (WAMPv1).md

 _**Note**: WampSharp is still in development, not stable yet_

-As you've seen in [[The getting started tutorial|Getting started with WAMPv1]], WampSharp allows you to host RPC services and consume them from a WAMP client.
+As you've seen in [The getting started tutorial](Getting-started-with-WAMPv1.md), WampSharp allows you to host RPC services and consume them from a WAMP client.

 ###Declaring RPC services